Matheus-Garbelini/esp32_firmware_patching_framework/README.md

 #### Build Patched Firmware

-The provided **`firmware.py`** script automates the firmware build process.
+The provided **`firmware.py`** automates the firmware building & patching process.
 Under the hood, it calls [Platformio Framework](https://docs.platformio.org/en/latest/platforms/espressif32.html) to:

 ***1.*** Download Xtensa toolchain, ESP-IDF SDK and openocd debugger.
 This can be configured on `platformio.ini`;